 Finally we come to those two big tyres.
 Magnificent aren't they.
 They've got gaps in the back as a rubber saving measure, for they are indeed rubber, not plastic.
 I only learned that particular detail by looking at one in person.
 The part first surfaced in 75'.
 It hung around until 03' before disappearing for good.
 There is an alternate yellow color, which is especially rare.
 For further comparison here is its hub as well, though the hub is plentiful in Futuron.

-Before we leave off this tyre, here is the original tyre and hub design it replaced. the Tyre was available from 72' thru 76' and actually there were some sets during the period when the molds changed, that could be had either way.
+Before we leave off this tyre, here is the original tyre and hub design. the Tyre was available from 72' thru 76' and actually there were some sets during the period when the molds changed, that could be had either way.
 The gear was available from 70' thru 76' It was also available in the old gear sets, such as the one seen below.

-Isn't it weird how Lego has changed?
-Even today Lego is constantly changing the designs of their molds.
+Isn't it weird how our toys have changed?
+Even today the Danish toymaker is constantly changing the designs of its molds.
 I find mold changes to be exceedingly frustrating, but also deeply intriguing.
 What stirs with the hearts of Lego employees when they finally retire a mold, is it sadness, or pragmatism?
 We grow up with the parts, and then, just when it had engraved its shape in our minds, the winds of change bring an updated version.

-That's enough of my whimsy, I spent far too much of my childhood examining mold changes with a frown, because even then, I cared about what Lego did with my toys down to the smallest scrap of plastic.
+That's enough of my whimsy, I spent far too much of my childhood examining mold changes with a frown, because even then, I cared about what was done with my toys down to the smallest scrap of plastic.